baoe/AlignGraph/README.md

 <a name="eval"/>
 ### Eval-AlignGraph
 Eval-AlignGraph is the evaluation tool distributed with AlignGraph to generate statistics of the contigs or scaffolds.
-By default the contigs or scaffolds are aligned to the target genome by BLAT with the -fastMap option, but it can be disabled for higher alignment sensitivity by changing the value of FASTMAP macro from 1 to 0 in the source code.
+By default the contigs or scaffolds are aligned to the target genome by BLAT without the -fastMap option, but it can be enabled to avoid super long time waiting on some data with a little sensitivity loss by changing the value of FASTMAP macro from 0 to 1 in the source code.